suyash-rgb/Smart-Email-Assistant/README.md

 You can integrate you web application into Gmail's UI by creating a Chrome extension and loading it.
 You can also publish this extension if you like.

+Whether you're replying to an email that you recieved recently or you're in a mail trail ( chain of replies ) the extension is smart enough to understand the context and generate an appropriate reply.

 ## Features